Researching codes can take time. The Academy provides easy access to the tools physicians and staff need to submit a claim successfully and save time.

 Local Coverage Determination Policies (LCD)

 Postoperative Visit Reporting

-Learn about subspecialty taxonomy codes and how to implement.
+- Learn about subspecialty taxonomy codes and how to report them.

 Additional coding resources can be found in the Academy Store